dushyantrwt/dushyantrwt/README.md

 I'm a **software engineer** with a passion for building innovative digital solutions.
 I love working on impactful projects that blend creativity with technology to solve real-world problems.

 ### 🌟 **Projects I'm Proud Of**:
-- **Smart Classroom Management Software (SCMS)** – A project aimed at enhancing classroom environments through automation and interactive learning.
+- **Mentor Connect**: A platform designed to seamlessly connect mentors and mentees, facilitating personalized guidance and career development through one-on-one interactions and curated learning resources.
 - **Women Protection App** – A safety-first app with real-time video streaming, voice-activated SOS, and parental control features.
 - **Bail Reckoner** – Simplifying the bail process for undertrial prisoners using **React.js** and **Tailwind CSS**.